LGUG2Z/komorebi-for-mac/docs/example-configurations.md

 komorebic quickstart
 ```

+### Granting Permissions

+The `quickstart` command will also prompt you to grant komorebi the permissions
+it requires to run, and will open the following System Settings tabs for you:

+* Settings -> Privacy & Security -> Accessibility
+* Settings -> Privacy & Security -> Screen & System Audio Recording

-With the example configurations downloaded, you can now start `komorebi`
+With the example configurations downloaded and permissions granted, you can now
+start `komorebi`

 ```powershell
 komorebic start